Photo: Paul Hamill Photography

 - Stay home if you are sick, exhibiting any symptoms of COVID-19, or waiting for COVID-19 test results.
 If you feel ill, please make an appointment for free COVID testing in Truckee or find a testing facility near you.

 - Skiing and riding?
 Share the lift or gondola with your household only.
-Read Ski Well, Be Well.
-Guide to Truckee-Tahoe Ski Resort Openings in 2020 to learn about the season ahead.
+Read our 2020/21 Winter Guide to Truckee-Tahoe Ski Resorts for what to expect on the slopes and trip planning tools.

-- Mix up your holiday routine.
-Consider a socially distant Zoom call or going for an outdoor adventure rather than spending time inside.
+- Mix up your winter routine.
+Consider a socially distant Zoom call with friends rather than spending time inside.

 Siobhan traveled the American West as a National Park Ranger before setting down roots in Truckee.
 Outdoor adventure is her bread and butter and most days you can find her skiing, trail running, or backpacking.
 Follow along with her adventures on Instagram @siokenney.